 Don’t Let an Insurance Company or Another Individual Deny You the Security and Success You Deserve

 The insurance company may want you to make a quick decision, but take some time to review all your options first.
-A lump sum settlement will be a final agreement between you and the insurance company.
-Making sure that the lump sum settlement will meet your needs throughout your life is the most important thing to remember when negotiating.
+A lump-sum buyout will be a final agreement between you and the insurance company.
+Making sure that the lump-sum buyout will meet your needs throughout your life is the most important thing to remember when negotiating with the insurance company.

-If you’d like to speak to a Long-Term Disability Insurance attorney about your lump-sum settlement offer, contact us at (888) 321-8131 to schedule a consultation.
+If you’d like to speak to a Long-Term Disability Insurance attorney about your lump-sum buyout offer, contact us at (888) 321-8131 or contact us online to schedule a consultation.
 We can help you evaluate whether the offer is fair and how to move forward with the process.